Consumer Protection Task Force

 - Jean Marie Cho, Managing Director, Head of Global Compliance Monitoring, Marsh LLC

-- Lucy Fato, Executive Vice President & General Counsel, AIG
+- Lucy Fato, Executive Vice President and General Counsel, AIG

-- Karen Ignagni, CEO & President, Emblem Health
+- Karen Ignagni, President and Chief Executive Officer, Emblem Health

-- Natalie Lamarque, Senior Vice President & General Counsel, New York Life Insurance Company
+- Natalie Lamarque, Senior Vice President and General Counsel, New York Life Insurance Company

-- Andrew McMahon, Chief Executive Officer and President, The Guardian Life Insurance Company
+- Andrew McMahon, President and Chief Executive Officer, The Guardian Life Insurance Company

 - Diane K. Spicer, Supervising Attorney, Community Health Advocates, Healthcare for All New York Campaign, Community Service Society

-- Bernard Turi, Senior Vice President & General Counsel, Utica National Insurance Group
+- Bernard Turi, Senior Vice President and General Counsel, Utica National Insurance Group

-- Michael Zarcone, Executive Vice President & Head of Corporate Affairs, MetLife
+- Michael Zarcone, Executive Vice President and Head of Corporate Affairs, MetLife

 At any time, the Superintendent may notify domestic insurers, insurance producers, or consumer representatives, as appropriate, of the opportunity to nominate candidates to fill an upcoming or current vacancy on the Board.